max-mapper/art-of-node/readme.md

 ## Understanding node

-Node.js is an open source project designed to help you write JavaScript programs that talk to networks, file systems or other I/O (input/output) sources.
+Node.js is an open source project designed to help you write JavaScript programs that talk to networks, file systems or other I/O (input/output, reading/writing) sources.
 That's it!
 It is just a simple and stable I/O platform that you are encouraged to build modules on top of.

-Here is a diagram of an application that I made with node:
+What are some examples of I/O?
+Here is a diagram of an application that I made with node that shows many I/O sources:

 ![server diagram](server-diagram.png)